M1MIAGTeamPallaMu/Servlet_JAXRS/README.md

 We have provided a contact form to add a person's information.
 Its url is under **`localhost:port_number/contact_form/index.html`**.The port number can be configured in the pom.xml file.

+You can run a really quick test by using JpaTest class and you will have some records in your database.

 Access to the api is under localhost:8080/rest/ .
-The routes are indicated in the design.md file
+The routes are indicated in the design.md file From thereon, you will be able to add records using the API.
+Install Postman software or extension on google chrome to easily interact with the API.